Selina Gray

 Selina Norris Gray (December 1823 – 1907) was an African American woman known for saving some of George Washington's heirlooms when Union soldiers seized and occupied Arlington House, the home of Confederate Army General Robert E. Lee on May 24, 1861.

 When Lee and his wife fled Arlington House, Gray was given the keys to the mansion and responsibility for the main house.
 The house had heirlooms from George Washington—china, furniture, and art work—because Mary Anna Custis Lee was the great-granddaughter of Martha Washington.
 Mary Lee's father, George Washington Parke Custis, who built the house, had also been raised by the Washingtons.

 Union soldiers took over the house, cut down much of the surrounding trees for firewood and treated the house poorly.
 Gray noticed that some items were missing.
 She told the soldiers not to touch "Mrs. Lee's things" and later complained to Union General Irvin McDowell, after which the remaining heirlooms including "a bookcase, knife boxes, dinner plates, a creamer and other china, and a side table" were sent to the Patent Office for safekeeping.

-Early life and legacy
+Life and legacy

 Gray was the daughter of Leonard and Sally Norris; she was a second-generation enslaved person, a descendant of enslaved people from Mount Vernon.
 She worked as the personal maid to Mary Lee while she was at Arlington House, becoming head housekeeper.
 She was married to Thornton Gray around 1847 and the couple had eight children—Emma, Annice, Florence, Sarah, Ada, Selina, John and Harry—who were all born into slavery.
 She and her family were freed in December 1862, according to the will of George Washington Parke Custis, who ordered that his slaves be freed "no later than" five years after his death which occurred in 1857.